neenjaw/neenjaw.github.io/_posts/2020-08-12-a-problem-a-day.markdown

 ---
 layout: post
-title: A problem a day keeps the brain-rust at bay.
+title: "A problem a day keeps the brain-rust at bay."
 date: 2020-08-12 00:00:00 -0600
 categories: coding
 ---